 7.G.6.
 Solve real-world and mathematical problems involving area, volume and surface area of two- and three-dimensional objects composed of triangles, quadrilaterals, polygons, cubes, and right prisms.
 EE7.G.6.
-Understand the geometric concepts of area, volume, and surface area. related objects) Level II AA Students will: EE7.G.6.
-Demonstrate the volur rectangle. (may use other relate Level I AA Students will: Volume (V) = length ( $l$ ) = length ( $l$ ) = $l$ cm $l$ = $l$ cm Volume (V) = $l$ cm Volume (V) = $l$ cm × $l$ cm × $l$ cm = $l$ 25 cm demonstrate the area of a square me of a cube or rectangular prism n and the area of a square or Statistics and Probability 7.SP.1.
+Understand the geometric concepts of area, volume, and surface area.
+Level IV AA Students will: EE7.G.6.
+Demonstrate the area of a square or rectangle, the volume of a cube or rectangular prism, and the surface area of a cube or rectangular prism and calculate one of the three. (may use their related objects) Level III AA Students will: EE7.G.6.
+Demonstrate the volume and surface area of a cube or rectangular prism, and demonstrate the area of a square or rectangle. (may use other related objects) Level II AA Students will: EE7.G.6.
+Demonstrate the volume the surface area of a cube or rectangular prism, and demonstrate the area of a square or rectangle. (may use other related objects) Level II AA Students will: EE7.G.6.
+Demonstrate the volume of a cube or rectangular prism and the area of a square or rectangle. (may use other related objects) Level II AA Students will: EE7.G.6.
+Demonstrate the volume of a cube or rectangular prism and the area of a square or rectangle. (may use other related objects) Level I AA Students will: EE7.G.6.
+Demonstrate the area of a square or rectangle. (may use other related objects) Level I AA Students will: EE7.G.6.
+Demonstrate the area of a square or rectangle. (may use other related objects) Level I AA Students will: EE7.G.6.
+Demonstrate the area of a square or rectangle. (may use other related objects) Statistics and Probability Use random sampling to draw inferences about a population.
+7.SP.1.
 Understand that statistics can be used to gain information about a population by examining a sample of the population; generalizations about a population from a sample are valid only if the sample is representative of that population.
 Understand that random sampling tends to produce representative samples and support valid inferences.
 EE7.SP.1.
-Understand characteristics of sampling. a sample.
+Understand characteristics of sampling.
+Level IV AA Students will: EE7.SP.1.
+Select which inference is most valid when given a selection of inferences based on a sample.
 Level III AA Students will: EE7.SP.1.
-Select which sample two sets of information based or Level II AA Students will: npling different populations can p zation when provided with 7 SP 2 Use data from a random sample to draw inferences about a FE7 SD 2 Answer a Loyal IV AA Students will:
+Select which sample provides for more valid generalization when provided with two sets of information based on different sample sizes.
+Level II AA Students will: EE7.SP.1.
+Understand how sampling different populations can produce different results.
+Level I AA Students will: EE7.SP.1.
+Understand that a sample is a group within a group.
 7.SP.2.
 Use data from a random sample to draw inferences about a population with an unknown characteristic of interest.
 Generate multiple samples (or simulated samples) of the same size to gauge the variation in estimates or predictions.
 For example, estimate the mean word length in a book by randomly sampling words from the book; predict the winner of a school election based on randomly sampled survey data.
 Gauge how far off the estimate or prediction might be.
 EE7.SP.2.
-Answer a question related to data from an experiment, given a model of data, or from data collected by the student using
+Answer a question related to data from an experiment, given a model of data, or from data collected by the student using Level IV AA Students will: EE7.SP.2.

-EE7.SP.2.
 Answer three or more questions about data collected from a random sample gathered by the student and explain or demonstrate the results.

-EE7.SP.2.
+Level III AA Students will: EE7.SP.2.
 Answer two questions related to data collected from a random sample.